EcoNet-NZ/cams-weeds-utilities/docs/project/ARCHITECTURE.md

 ## Overview

 This document defines the modular architecture for CAMS Utilities, a shared framework for building ArcGIS-based automation tools for the CAMS (Conservation Activity Management System) platform.
-The architecture supports multiple processing modules through a common core, with the Spatial Query Optimization system as the first implementation.
+The architecture supports multiple processing modules through a common core, with the Spatial Field Updater system as the first implementation.

 ## Business Context

 The CAMS platform requires various automated processing tasks that interact with ArcGIS Online data.
 Rather than building separate, standalone tools, this architecture provides a shared foundation for multiple processing modules.

-### Initial Use Case: Spatial Query Optimization
+### Initial Use Case: Spatial Field Updates
 - **Problem**: CAMS dashboard experiences slow response times due to real-time spatial queries when filtering 50,000+ weed records by region/district
 - **Solution**: Daily batch processing to pre-calculate spatial relationships
 - **Benefit**: Sub-second dashboard response times and improved user experience